Answers to the questions we are most commonly asked about pet care, health, and our animal hospital.

 Spaying and neutering can have major benefits for your pet, including lowering or preventing the risk of several diseases and types of cancer.
 Your veterinarian can discuss these benefits with you.
 In addition, spaying and neutering help to control the pet population by reducing the number of unwanted pets.
 Spaying and neutering are surgical procedures that require your pet to be put under anesthesia.
 We consider the cost of the anesthesia during these procedures, as well as your veterinary team’s time, medical expertise, monitoring, drapes, suture material, and hospitalization.
 Spaying or neutering your pet is much less expensive than feeding and caring for litters of unwanted puppies or kittens or dealing with potential pregnancy complications.

 Just like your doctor, dentist, and most other professional offices, veterinary facilities usually require payment in full at the time of service.
-You can call before routine visits and ask about the hospital’s payment policy, as well as any alternative payment methods.
+If you would like help in preparing for pet care expenses, please contact us and we would be happy to go over your options.
 We accept major credit cards, and certain insurance plans.
-If you would like help in preparing for pet care expenses, please contact us and we would be happy to go over your options.
-We often can advise you on how much you can expect to spend on routine care for your pet, as well as how to prepare for emergency care.
-In addition, your veterinarian can help by spreading out preventive health care services with multiple visits over a span of an appropriate time frame.
+In addition, your veterinarian may be able to help by spreading out preventive health care services with multiple visits over a span of an appropriate time frame.